stellar/sorobounty-spectacular/README.md

 * Add your submission.
 Feel free to put it right in the box, or to link to an external resource.
 * Once you have posted, you're done!

-We will review your submission within a week, and reply on your submission thread to let you know if your submission qualifies to earn an award!
+We will review your submission within a week, and reply on your submission thread to let you know if your submission qualifies to get an award!
 If so, we will ask you to complete a form to collect the info necessary to validate and deliver an award.

 If your submission did not qualify, we may provide you with feedback on what's missing, or on how you can improve your submission so it qualifies.
 Once you have made the requested revisions, we will re-review your submission, and let you know if your submission qualifies for an award.